LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-10-UserAssigningInASP.NETCore.md

 }
 ```

-We will create only one view and one controller in the .NET Core CLI from one of our models.
+We will create only one view and one controller in the .NET Core CLI from this model which we can do now.

+## Generate View and Controller for Registration model ##